 The IMPCAS assessment, that is carried out by an independent assessor, does not result in a certificate, but results in a detailed objective factual report.
 This report can be reviewed by chemical companies and compared with their specific requirements.
 The system replaces the various types of inspections to which a supplier of logistical services had been exposed previously, without giving up the dialog between both parties.

 Although IMPCASon itself does not ensure the safety and quality of the provided service, the system introduces a a mechanism to evaluate ongoing improvement.
 The system provides useful feedback to the service provider concerning the observed strong and weak points during the assessment.
 As a result, the individual chemical company can evaluate and compare outcomes of the assessments.

 The assessment takes place once every 3 years.
 The time spending is minimum 2 days.
-The report is placed in the database of the CDI and is accessible for the assessed company as well as the IMPCAS user group members.
-Participating companies receive a declaration of participation to the IMPCAS scheme and a detailed assessment report with the outcome of the assessment.
+As per June 1, the way of processing the reports will be changed: the report will be sent to CDI in pdf format.
+Chemical customers can request to receive the assessment report and CDI will issue the report after permission of the assessed company.
+Assessed companies receive a declaration of participation to the IMPCAS scheme and a detailed assessment report with the outcome of the assessment.

 At present L.O.A.C. can assess the following IMPCAS schemes: